Comparison between Revised, Belated & Updated Return

 This is over and above normal tax and interest.

-Situation where Updated Return is NOT allowed -To reduce income, To declare or increase loss, To claim/refund more tax, To set off additional losses & If assessment, search, or prosecution proceedings have started
+Situation where an updated return is NOT allowed—to reduce income, To declare or increase loss, To claim/refund more tax, To set off additional losses & If assessment, search, or prosecution proceedings have started

 | Particulars | Revised Return | Belated Return | Updated Return |